Berton-C/Miter/README.md

 ## 1. What this packet is

-This packet is the normative construction surface for the first BGI Miter proof of concept.
-It converts the current architectural discussion, ratified mathematical inheritance, ClarityOmega implementation lessons, and selected Iter/Headlong engineering patterns into a bounded build that ChatGPT Work can execute gate by gate.

 It is deliberately smaller than the eventual Miter architecture, but it is not a toy agent.
 The PoC is required to prove two things:

 1. **Miter is alive as the intended kind of cognitive system.** Miter must be a Soul-constituted PeTTa/MeTTa organism whose cognition is not trapped inside an LLM conversation, whose local LLM renders bounded semantic products, whose long-term memory preserves Continuity of Mind, whose voice is audited against Soul-determined intention, and whose ongoing activity includes both receptive readiness and endogenous development.